 Fibromyalgia is a medical condition that affects the way your brain processes nerve signals, especially pain.
-It affects about 4 million adults in the US, which is about 2% of the adult population.
+People with fibromyalgia are more sensitive to pain.
+Fibromyalgia affects about 4 million adults in the United States, or about 2% of the adult population.

 People with fibromyalgia may experience: